Small insights in the universe of Thomas Dellert.

 In 2009 they decided to go separate ways.
 They divorced as husband and wife and split apart as the artistic couple they had been for nearly 10 years.
 Dellfina now works on her own solo career and is back in her home country of Poland.

-Thomas Dellert-Dellacroix have done works for Andy Warhol, The Red Cross, Childhood, Amnesty International, The Swedish Royal Opera, The Royal Court Theatre- Confidencen , The Anne Frank ambulent exhibition.
+Thomas Dellert-Dellacroix have done works for Andy Warhol, The Red Cross, Childhood, Amnesty International, The Swedish Royal Opera, Absolut Vodka, The Heinz Collection, Mercedes Benz, The Swedish Royal family, The Royal Court Theatre- Confidencen , The Anne Frank ambulent exhibition.
+The Holocaust Memorial Museum Washington DC,

-and have been the official artist for Mercedes Benz, and Absolut Vodka,
+Thomas have been the official artist for Mercedes Benz, and Absolut Vodka.

-Throughout the long years of his career, Thomas has been living in many cities including Stockholm, New York, Antigua (West Indies), Stuttgart, Barcelona and most of all in London for 8 years and Paris for 12 years, Berlin for 6 years and two years in Venice.
-He is curently moving to Vienna Austria.
+Throughout the long years of his career, Thomas has been living in many cities including Stockholm, New York, Antigua (West Indies), Stuttgart, Barcelona, Warsaw and most of all in London for 8 years and Paris for 12 years, Berlin for 6 years and two years in Venice, He has recently spent over half a year in Miami and New York and has currently moved back to Europe.